Proof complexity of positive branching programs: Preliminaries on proof complexity and branching programs

 \section{Preliminaries on proof complexity and branching programs}

-\todo{maybe refrain from examples in this section, instead pointing to the next section?
-Only for conference version?}

-In this section we will recall some of the content from \cite{DBLP:conf/csl/BussDasKnop20}.
+In this section we will recall some preliminary content from \cite{DBLP:conf/csl/BussDasKnop20}.
 The reader familiar with that work can safely omit this section, though they should take note of our conventions in the definition of the system $\elndt$, cf.~\cref{differences-from-original-elndt}.

-Throughout this work we will use a countable set of \emph{propositional variables}, written $p,q$ etc., and \emph{Boolean constants} $0$ and $1$. \todo{Commented metavariables $x,y$ etc.}
+Throughout this work we will use a countable set of \emph{propositional variables}, written $p,q$ etc., and \emph{Boolean constants} $0$ and $1$.

 An \emph{assignment} is just a map $\alpha$ from propositional variables to $\bool$.
 For all intents and purposes we may assume that they have finite support, e.g.\ nonzero only on variables occurring in a formula or proof.
 We extend an assignment $\alpha$ to the constants in the natural way, setting $\alpha(0) = 0 $ and $\alpha(1) =1$.